SiestaStudio/SiestaStudio.github.io/_posts/2020-02-20-mental-calculation.md

 **1. Working memory training**

 Mental arithmetic is a demanding exercise for [working memory](https://en.wikipedia.org/wiki/Working_memory).
 This is the brain's notebook, where we temporarily store and manipulate information.
 When you calculate `78 x 9` in your head, you are not only remembering a piece of information, but you are also breaking the problem down into steps (e.g., `70 x 9 + 8 x 9`, or `80 x 9 - 2 x 9`), storing the intermediate totals, and combining them to get the final answer.
-This process strengthens the neural pathways in your working memory, making it more efficient not only for math, but also for following complex instructions, reasoning, and learning.
+This process strengthens the neural pathways in your working memory, making it more efficient not only for math, but also for following complex instructions, reasoning and learning.

 **2. Increase concentration and attention**